maxtkc/mos-herb-site/work_w_me.md

 #### What does an herbal consult look like?

-We meet for 1.5-2 hours for a thorough conversation where we go through all of your body systems and see which patterns might be at the root of the symptoms you are experiencing.
-I spend ~2-3 hours afterwards researching and writing up a thorough protocol for you, which I’ll send to you by email.
+We meet for 1.5-2 hours for a thorough conversation in which I listen to your story and we try to uncover which patterns might be at the root of your symptoms.
+Afterwards, I'll do some research and then send you detailed recommendations including herbal formulas, food guidance (if you'd like it) and other guidance (blood tests, movement/massage, referrals to other practitioners).
 Once we settle on a protocol that you feel excited about, I’ll send the formulas to an apothecary to be filled, and you’ll receive your herbs in the mail.